-You can not come in Berlin without visiting the Berlin Wall and getting lost in intense emotions.
+You can not come to Berlin without visiting the Berlin Wall and getting lost in intense emotions.
 Just walk along the wall and get emotional with the paintings drawn for the joy of the wall finally falling.
-The wall represents freedom, peace and hope for a better future.
+The wall represents freedom, peace, and hope for a better future.

 If you feel like walking more after the Berlin Wall, 27 minutes away by foot, is the Molecule Man.
 A sculpture standing tall in the middle of the Spree River.
 The American artist Jonathan Borofsky, created this sculpture as a representation of ”the molecules of all human beings coming together to create our existence”.

 30 minutes outside Berlin, the famous Sanssouci Park is located in Potsdam.
 You can easily spend 4 hours or more there visiting the Palace, the Roman baths, the Chinese Teahouse, the Orangery, the Belvedere, the Dragon House, the Church of Peace and more.
 The park is open daily from 10:00 to 17:00.